 - Capstone presentation, semester 2: 10% (8% one’s own presentation; 2% responses to other student presentations).

 - 10% for submission of (almost) weekly work-in-progress in semester 1.
 This is a pilot program.
 Students should consult with their capstone supervisors about the precise length of this work (though 800-1200 words will be typical), and also about whether this should be new material, a revision of previous material, or a mix of the two.
 Full credit will be given simply for submitting the appropriate amount of work on time.
 Late submissions will be penalized by one letter-grade increment (e.g., A to A-) per day late.

 - Such work will be required for all but three weeks in semester 1.
 It will not be required in the first week, nor in two other weeks that will be selected in conversation with the student’s supervisor to suit the demands of the project.

 - 5% for participation in the capstone seminar.
 Full credit will be given as long as students attend all seminars and make a reasonable effort to be engaged.

 Range of topics and formats:

 The project may be on any philosophical topic which can be supervised by our faculty, and which can afford the opportunity for the student to develop and display depth of understanding, appreciation of the historic and current state of the discussion, philosophical acuity, independent thinking and a broad perspective on how their special topic fits into other areas and types of philosophy, and relates to neighbouring disciplines.

-Students can expect to meet with their supervisor at least fortnightly, for 1-2 hrs, and may meet weekly at appropriate stages in development.
+Students can expect to meet with their supervisor at least fortnightly, for 1-2 hrs. per meeting, and may meet weekly at appropriate stages in development.